Some booster seats have backs that can be removed as children grow bigger. Booster cushions that do not have a back are also available.

 Change to the law about booster cushions

-New regulations regarding the sale and use of booster cushions take affect from 9th February 2017.
-The new rules mean that manufacturers will no longer be allowed to introduce new models of backless booster seats (booster cushions) for children shorter than 125cm and weighing less than 22kg.
+Regulations regarding the sale and use of booster cushions came into force from 9th February 2017.
+These rules mean that manufacturers will no longer be allowed to introduce new models of backless booster seats (booster cushions) for children shorter than 125cm or weighing less than 22kg.

 This change does not affect existing models of booster cushions which are classed as a group 2/3 seat and can be used for children 15kg and above.
 It will only apply to new booster cushions, not ones which are already in use and meet existing safety standards.
 So, parents who use old booster cushions will not be breaking the law if they continue to use them after the rule change.
 They will not be required to buy new booster seats to meet the rule change.

 This change means that anyone buying a new booster cushion should take extra care to read the manufacturer's labels and instructions in order to ensure that the one they select is appropriate for their child's weight and height.